kfjahnke/envutil/README.md

 ## --hfov ANGLE      horiziontal field of view of the output (in degrees)

 Spherical, cylindrical and fisheye output will automatically periodize the image if the hfov exceeds 360 degrees.
-Rectilinear and stereographic images can't handle more than 180 degrees hfov, and at this hfov, they won't produce usable output.
+Rectilinear images can't handle more than 180 degrees hfov, and at this hfov, they won't produce usable output.
+Stereographic images can theoretically accomodate 360 degrees fov, but just as rectilinear images aren't usable near their limit of 180 degrees, they aren't usable when their limit is approached: most of the content becomes concentrated in the center and around that a lot of space is wasted on a bit of content which is stretched extremely in radial direction.
 For cubemaps, you should specify ninety degrees hfov, but you can produce cubemaps with different hfov - they just won't conform to any standards and won't be usable with other software unless that software offers suitable options.

 ## --yaw ANGLE       yaw of the virtual camera (in degrees)
 ## --pitch ANGLE     pitch of the virtual camera (in degrees)